-Prior to submitting an application under this RFA, applicants must establish partnerships with SNAP-authorized retailers located in the project site(s) and must submit a letter of commitment from each partnering retailer (see page 13 for more).
+Applicants must establish partnerships with SNAP-authorized retailers located in the project site(s) and must submit a letter of commitment from each partnering retailer (see page 14- for more information) as part of the application package.

 Selected grantee(s) will be required to provide the retailer's FNS authorization numbers in a secured format within 2 weeks of award.
 Applicants should confirm that selected partner firms are authorized though the retailer locator map.